letoram/arcan/src/a12/net/HACKING.md

 * BCHUNK\_OUT, BCHUNK\_IN : can be interleaved with other non-descriptor events
 * STORE, RESTORE : needs to be completed before anything else is accepted
 * DEVICEHINT : does not work cross- network
+* PRIVDROP : not supposed to pass networked barriers

+PRIVDROP should also be emitted on client to local server, in order to mark that it comes from an external/networked source.

 ## Audio / Video